QFinUWA/market-maker/README.md

 // Invokes: LobbyState, MarketState public async Task LoadMarket(string jsonSerialized)

-// Creates a new exchange on the market
+// Creates a new pibbler on the market
 // Invokes: LobbyState
-public async Task MakeNewExchange()
+public async Task MakeNewPibbler()

 // Updates the config of the market
 // Invokes: LobbyState